 The duties of the office are many and varied.
 The Mahoning County Prosecuting Attorney oversees the operation of the Prosecutor’s Office.
-While the role is primarily administrative, Paul Gains involves himself in specific cases as he sees fit or as necessity dictates.
+While the role is primarily administrative, Gina DeGenova involves herself in specific cases as she sees fit or as necessity dictates.
 The Mahoning County Prosecutor’s Office has three main divisions: the Criminal Division, which acts on behalf of the State of Ohio and prosecutes offenders for all traffic and misdemeanor offenses at the county court level, and felony crimes at the Mahoning County Court of Common Pleas; the Juvenile Division, which prosecutes all juvenile crime, whether felony or misdemeanor, based on either location of the occurrence or residency of the juvenile in the county; and the Civil Division which acts as civil counsel to its statutory clients.

 The Prosecuting Attorney is the legal advisor for:

 These clients may request opinions or advice from the prosecuting attorney in matters connected with their official duties.
 The prosecuting attorney also prosecutes and defends all suits and actions on behalf of these public officials or entities.
 No county officer may employ any other counsel or attorney at the expense of the county, unless authorized to do so by statute.

 The Mahoning County Prosecutor’s Office is open 8:00am to 4:30pm, Monday through Friday, except legal holidays.